CIS-Team/English-Group-2022/README.md

 ## Practice English wih a native tutor:

-You can use this link to sign up on Camply and get 10 free minutes practicing English with a native tutor.
+You can use this link to sign up on Cambly and get 10 free minutes practicing English with a native tutor.

 https://www.cambly.com/invite/M6PNZ22B?st=081522&sc=4